arangodb/docs/3.8/aql/operations-window.md

     {% endaqlexample %}
     {% include aqlexample.html id=examplevar type=type query=query bind=bind result=result %}

+If you look at the first row with the subject `xh458`, then you can see the cumulative sum reset and that the rolling average and sum does not take the previous row into account that belongs to subject `st113`.

 | time                | subject | val | rollingAverage | rollingSum | cumulativeSum |
 |---------------------|---------|----:|---------------:|-----------:|--------------:|
 | 2021-05-25 07:00:00 | st113   |  10 |            9.5 |         19 |            10 |